 Water samples collected for each of the sampling locations were analyzed for a variety of parameters used to characterize the chemical composition of the lake and further identify any potential concerns.
-The water quality parameters measured and analyzed during the 2018 program along with a brief description of each parameter and reason for monitoring are provided in the table below:
+The water quality parameters measured and analyzed during the 2020 program along with a brief description of each parameter and reason for monitoring are provided in the table below:

 Water Quality Parameter Description and Reason for Measuring Secchi Depth Secchi depth is a measure of the transparency of water and trophic state of a lake.
 A Secchi disk is generally a disk of 20 cm diameter with alternating black and white quadrants.
 It is lowered into the lake water until it can no longer be seen.
 This depth of disappearance is called the Secchi depth.
+A low Secchi depth (<4 m) is characteristic of a mesotrophic to hypereutrophic lake with turbid water.
+Whereas a high Secchi depth (>4 m) is characteristic of an oligotrophic lake with clear water.
 Dissolved Oxygen Dissolved oxygen is required by aquatic plants and animals for respiration.
 Survival of aquatic life such as fish, generally depends on an adequate amount of dissolved oxygen for respiration.
 As dissolved oxygen levels in the water drop below 5.0 mg/L, aquatic life is subjected to stress.
 Oxygen levels that consistently remain below 1-2 mg/L can result in the loss of large populations of fish.